jmonto55/Biotech-Conference---CP1/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse team for the information provided.
+I would like to thank Microverse team for the information provided and [Cindy Shin](https://www.behance.net/adagio07) for the awesome design.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>